 You’ll spot new alloy wheels at the side and a pair of updated brake lights and a subtly tweaked rear bumper at the rear.
 As before, the Hyundai i30 N’s bumpers come with bright red contrasting details – so you don’t mistake it for a run-of-the-mill i30.

 2021 Hyundai i30 N engine and gearbox

 As before, the Hyundai i30 N comes with a 2.0-litre turbocharged four-cylinder petrol engine.
-This produces 250hp as standard, but you’ll be able to upgrade to a 280hp Performance Pack model.
-This also adds a limited-slip front differential to reduce wheelspin when you accelerate out of tight corners and larger, more powerful brakes.
+This produces 250hp as standard, but the UK will only get the 280hp Performance model.
+This version also comes with a limited-slip front differential to reduce wheelspin when you accelerate out of tight corners and larger, more powerful brakes.